Revised: 4/20/2006, 4/15/2010, 6/17/2010, 4/19/2012, 3/7/2013, 3/21/2013, 8/21/2014, 6/16/2016, 8/15/2019, 01/20/2022

 - Art Committee: At the May meeting of the Board, the President shall appoint an Art Committee to review gifts of art donated for the Library’s art collection; make recommendations on purchase, selection, or deacquisition of artwork; and advise Library staff on placement and duration of displays of artwork from the Library collection.
 Appointees shall include at least two (2) Trustees and may include additional members selected from the community or Library staff.

 - Budget and Finance Committee (BFC): At the May meeting of the Board, the President shall appoint a committee of at least two (2) Trustees to the BFC.
 With the assistance of the Director, the BFC shall prepare annual budget requests for Board approval in November, monitor revenues and expenditures throughout the year, recommend any necessary spring budget amendments, and review capital improvement plan projects.

-- Director Evaluation Committee (DEC): No later than the June meeting of the Board, the President shall appoint a three-person committee to conduct the director’s annual performance evaluation, in accordance with the process described in the Director Performance Evaluation Policy.
+- Director Evaluation Committee (DEC): At the May meeting of the Board, the President shall appoint a three-person committee to conduct the director’s annual performance evaluation, in accordance with the process described in the Director Performance Evaluation Policy.
 Appointees shall include at least one member of the Executive Committee, at least one non-member of the Executive Committee, and at least one individual who has previously participated in a DEC.
 (The qualifications of one trustee may satisfy two of the conditions.)